"What should I do if I find myself not accepted into the School of Business?"

 The National Association of College Employers conducted a survey (Nace Employer Survey) that told us that employers were able to translate a liberal arts education to the following skill-sets: leadership skills, analytical skills, and problem solving skills.
 Mimicking this, Bill Coplin’s book “Ten Things Employers Want You to Learn In College” rarely mentions a student’s academic major impacting the possibility of successful employment.
 Rather, Coplin spends more time discussing how a successful student utilizes experiences, communicates effectively, and establishes a solid work ethic.
 Your college experience is, in fact, your personal experience so why not customize it in order to meet your needs and goals?
 Your career plan is now reimagined and your new goal is to find ways to “acquire and develop” the skill-sets necessary in order to enter into the world of work and those skills-sets are not unique to the School of Business.

 Knowing that your chosen major does not define your career, we encourage you to seek out mentorship from our most recent successful alumni and discuss how you can take advantage of the opportunities here at UConn in order to make your goals a reality.
 UConn alumni from all majors can be found here under the “connections” tab on LinkedIn.
 In fact, if you take the time to review this section of LinkedIn you will find that a large percentage of our alumni have career paths that have more to do with their skill-set rather than they're original major here at UConn.
 Gaining clarity around next steps can easily transform disappointment to inspiration.
-Perhaps scheduling an appointment with the Center for Career Development will start you on your new and exciting journey.
+Perhaps scheduling an appointment with Kelly Kennedy, Associate Director of Student Development and Outreach with the School of Business Office of Undergraduate Advising, or the Center for Career Development will start you on your new and exciting journey.

 The message is clear, if you are feeling as if you hit a roadblock on your path to success, then take action and use this as an opportunity for you to make a paradigm shift in your thinking about your career path.
 A successful professional always keeps an open mind and utilizes their resources in order to bring their career goals within reach.